 We have completed our work on your value for money arrangements but have not identified any significant weaknesses.
-We will report the outcome of our work on the Authority's arrangements in our VFM commentary on those arrangements within the Auditor's Annual Report.
+We will report the outcome of our work on the Authority's arrangements in our VfM commentary on those arrangements within the Auditor's Annual Report.
+We have communicated to you formally that the NAO has allowed for the Auditor's Annual Report to be provided up to three months after signing the accounts.
+We will then also able to certify completion of the audit at that time.